What are arteriovenous malformations?

 For research articles and summaries on AMVs, search PubMed, which contains citations from medical journals and other sites.

 How can I or a loved one help improve care for people with arteriovenous malformations?

 Consider participating in a clinical trial so clinicians and scientists can learn more about AVMs and vascular lesions.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Clinical research uses human study participants to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 For information about participating in clinical research visit NIH Clinical Research Trials and You.
 Learn about clinical trials currently looking for people with AVMs at Clinicaltrials.gov, a database of past and current clinical studies.

 Where can I find more information about arteriovenous malformations?

 Information may be available from the following organizations and resources:

 National Library of Medicine (NLM)